Hundreds limp out of besieged Syria jihadist enclave

 Delil souleiman, AFP

-Western forces from the US-led coalition -- which also includes France, one of the main purveyors of foreign fighters to IS -- could be seen looking for wanted individuals among the new arrivals.
+Western forces from the US-led coalition -- which also includes France, one of the main sources of foreign IS fighters -- searched for wanted individuals among the new arrivals.

 On Tuesday, the wife of French jihadist Jean-Michel Clain confirmed her husband had been killed in Baghouz, days after his brother Fabien.